Skip to main content

 And there, bada-boom, is our tentative formula, all cleaned up, teeth brushed, and smiling.

 The proof of a pudding, however, is in the eating: so let’s see what we get if we test that tentative formula.
-We will use 1,782 team-seasons of data, the MLB records from 1955 to 2023 (inclusive).
-When we do, we get an average size of error of almost exactly 5 wins (5.02).
-That’s not bad—it clearly shows we are on the right track, but it’s a bit larger than we might want.
+We will use 1,828 team-seasons of data, the MLB records from 1954 to 2024 (inclusive).
+When we do, we get an average size of error of almost exactly 5 wins (5.0399343544858).
+That’s not bad—it clearly shows we are on the right track; but it’s somewhat larger than we might like.

 Step 3: